 - incorporate First Peoples story-telling techniques and features as applicable (e.g., circular structure, repetition, weaving in of spirituality, humour).

 It is important to understand that some resources that may be considered appropriate for one context, but not appropriate for other contexts.
 For example, specific teachings that are based on Anishinaabe perspectives in Eastern Canada might not be completely applicable in BC contexts, and vice-versa.
-Similarly, within BC there are teachings that vary between First Nations, and protocols can differ from Nation to Nation.
-It is important to think critically about the contexts in order to not perpetuate a “pan-Indian” approach to First Peoples’ world-views.
+Similarly, within BC, there are teachings that vary between First Nations, and protocols can differ from Nation to Nation.
+It is important to think critically about the contexts in order to not perpetuate a “pan-Indian” approach to First Peoples’ worldviews.

 Also, there are some resources that are never considered appropriate such as resources that promote a simplistic or stereotypical view of Indigenous peoples, or contain appropriated or mis-represented content.

 While educators are encouraged to integrate Indigenous knowledge into schools and classrooms, it is important to also caution against appropriation.
 Appropriation occurs when non-Indigenous people take elements of Indigenous knowledge as their own.
 Much Indigenous knowledge is context specific, and as a result when taken out of its context can be misinterpreted, mis-represented or mis-used.
 This is a form of cultural exploitation.
 For learning activities that helps older students explore the difference between cultural appreciation and appropriation, see the “Digital Trickster – The Complex Interaction of New Media and First Peoples” unit is the FNESC/FNSA English First Peoples 10-12 Teacher Resource Guide.